The steamer SS Liverpool colliding with The Barque Laplata.

-The Cornish Tin & Gold alloy retains the 9ct gold purity and uses Cornish Tin from the ship that later became a wreck in the photo above, as a part of the other 15 metals added.
+The Cornish Tin & Gold alloy retains the 9ct & 18ct gold purity and uses Cornish Tin from the ship that later became a wreck in the photo to the left, as a part of the other 15 metals added.

 Cornish Tin & Gold and Cornish Tin & Silver are our exclusive fusions incorporating tin mined in Cornwall, so while its gold or silver purity is the same as any 9 carat or sterling silver, its value is unique.
 Every item of our jewellery contains a piece of Cornwall.